vyruss/pg_statviz/README.md

 `pg_statviz` is a minimalist extension and utility pair for time series analysis and visualization of PostgreSQL internal statistics.

-Created for snapshotting PostgreSQL's cumulative and dynamic statistics and performing time series analysis on them.
-The accompanying utility can produce visualizations for selected time ranges on the stored stats snapshots, enabling the user to track PostgreSQL performance over time and potentially perform tuning or troubleshooting.
+Created for capturing PostgreSQL's cumulative and dynamic statistics, `pg_statviz` enables deeper time series analysis than the standard PostgreSQL statistics views.
+The included utility generates visualizations for selected time ranges from the stored statistic snapshots, helping users track PostgreSQL performance over time and potentially aiding in performance tuning and troubleshooting.

 ## Design Philosophy